. Skip to main content

 Tigrés (tiger-striped almond cakes) (also gluten-free)

-Some people (I) can't go too long without chocolate.
+Some people (I, for example) can't go too long without chocolate.
 After a week of Easter bread baking, here's an easy treat that is sure to live up to expectations.

 These tiger-striped little cakes are filled with a creamy chocolate ganache (a soft truffle like filling, bam!).
 Ideally, the mold shape are savarin or mini-bundts with a cut-out center, or mini-donut molds, but since I don't have those, surprise, surprise, I improvised with cupcake molds.
 I just cut out the center to pour in the chocolate cream and all is well.
 If you have the mini-savarin molds, you are blessed.
 I did use chocolate sprinkles since I found them per chance the other day, and they inspired these little cakes.
 You can also use mini-chocolate chips, but would get less of the tiger stripe effect.